rdematteo/portfolio/README.md

   <li>Functionality / features</li>
   A simple webpage with a landing page and links to other pages.
 All pages will have links to all the other pages.
 See sitemap below

-  <li>Sitemap<br>
+  <li>Sitemap</li>

   ![site-map](https://github.com/rdematteo/portfolio/blob/master/pics/site_map_portfolio.jpeg)

   <li>Screenshots</li>
   Screenshots are included throughout the README.md.
-These includes screenshots of Trello, Github Pages, Figma, Color Website, Contrast.<br>
+These includes screenshots of Trello, Github Pages, Figma, Color Website, Contrast.

   <li>Target audience</li>
-  Potential employers, Coder Academy Educaors, fellow students.<br>
+  Potential employers, Coder Academy Educaors, fellow students.

   <li>Tech stack (e.g. html, css, deployment platform, etc)</li>
     <ul>